TL;DR: Is Granola AI Worth It in 2026?

 Granola was recommended in a Reddit thread.

-This commenter claims that Granola is so good that one of their execs “is contemplating making the switch from PC to Mac or even buying a Mac just for note-taking.”
+This commenter claims Granola is so good that one of their execs “is contemplating making the switch from PC to Mac or even buying a Mac just for note-taking.”
 That’s quite high praise.

 The Verdict

 Here’s the kicker.
 The reviews listed here are from scraping the bottom of the barrel.
 The Reddit posts feature fleeting mentions of Granola with single-digit upvotes.
 The total reviews across the usual 4+ third-party review platforms is a measly 48.
-The YouTube videos have microscopic view counters.
+The YouTube videos have microscopic view counts.

 Content and reviews on Granola are hard to find.
-Part of this could be due to the fact that Granola’s name is also an oaty cereal, which is far more popular (and a better thing to spend money on).
+Part of this could be down to the fact that Granola’s name is also an oaty cereal, which is far more popular (and a better thing to spend money on).

 Is Granola Worth the Money?